 About the trial

-After a record-breaking number of installations in 2020, 1 in 4 Australian homes had rooftop solar.
+After a record-breaking number of solar installations in 2020, one-in-four Australian homes had rooftop solar.
 The energy being generated by the rapid uptake places stress on the network and an increasing number of customers are having their solar exporting capacity limited.
+Our eligible customers who had zero, or almost zero export limits, were able to receive up to 5kW in flexible exports during the trial.

 Supporting two-way distribution